openPMD/openPMD-standard/STANDARD.md

                    the `position` (including `particleOffset`s as described
                    above) of the particles within; the union of all particle patches must resemble all elements in the particle's records

+  - `id`
+    - type: *(uint64 / UNSIGNED8)*
+    - scope: *optional*
+    - description: a globally-unique identifying integer for each particle, that can be used to, e.g., track particles.
+This identifying integer should be truly unique within the simulation; in particular, even among different particle species, two particles should not have the same id.
+                   Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.

 Unit Systems and Dimensionality